dotnet/fsharp/docs/debug-emit.md

 For many constructs this is adequate.
 However, in practice the situation is far more complicated.

-### Implicit debug points
+### Internals: Implicit debug points

-Some debug points are implicit.
+Internally in the compiler, some debug points are implicit.
 In particular, whenever a non-control-flow expression (e.g. a constant or a call) is used in statement position (e.g. as the implementation of a method, or the body of a `while`) then there is an implicit debug point.

 * "Statement position" is tracked by the `spAlways` argument within ValidateBreakpointLocation ([permalink](https://github.com/dotnet/fsharp/blob/24979b692fc88dc75e2467e30b75667058fd9504/src/fsharp/service/FSharpParseFileResults.fs#L481))
 * "Statement position" is similarly tracked by `SPAlways` within IlxGen.fs [permalink](https://github.com/dotnet/fsharp/blob/24979b692fc88dc75e2467e30b75667058fd9504/src/fsharp/IlxGen.fs#L2290)